BrachistochroneProblem

 Dynamic programming is the search for the optimal solution to a given problem, which can be divided into many steps and search for the optimal solution only for the current step, which greatly simplifies calculations.
 Sometimes we can talk about a purposeful search of possible variants with an assessment of their optimality, while the complexity of the task decreases compared to a complete search of all variants.

-We will look for the function y(x) given at discrete points for this we will define a grid on the x-y plane:
+We will look for the function y(x) given at discrete points for this we will define a grid on the x-y plane.

 BR_formula25_26